 To view the latest eligibility criteria, visit the Australian Department of Health website, HealthPathways Melbourne or visit the Pharmaceutical Benefits Scheme (PBS) website:

 Contraindications are listed on HealthPathways Melbourne and on the product information for Paxlovid (.pdf) and Lagevrio (.pdf).
 These documents are available on the Therapuetic Goods Administration website.
 The Liverpool tool for interactions is useful for working out drug interactions and medication changes.

 Evusheld is an intra-muscular (IM) injection for the prevention (pre-exposure prophylaxis) of COVID-19 in eligible people.
-As of July 2022, Victoria has been allocated a limited supply of Evusheld through the National Medical Stockpile; however, this tock expires on 31 December 2022 and it is highly unlikely that further stock will be available from the stockpile in 2023.
+Victoria was allocated a limited supply of Evusheld through the National Medical Stockpile; however, this tock expires on 31 December 2022 and it is highly unlikely that further stock will be available from the stockpile in 2023.
 Therefore, from January 2023 access will be up to individual hospitals to consider making available.

 GP should consider prescribing Evusheld for severely immunocompromised individuals not expected to mount an adequate immune response to COVID-19 vaccination or due to underlying medical conditions or treatments that compromise the body’s immune system.